-Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?
+Individuals with cerebral palsy are more likely to develop heart problems in adulthood than those without.
+Therefore, it is essential to be proactive and take preventive measures to help reduce the risk.

-Although these two conditions are not directly related, cerebral palsy-related motor impairments can contribute to a decline in heart health.
+Although heart problems and cerebral palsy are not directly related, cerebral palsy-related motor impairments can contribute to a decline in heart health.

 Without sufficient blood supply, organ systems will start to dysfunction and ultimately shut down.